tlrmello/tooling/ip_to_acl/README.md

 }
 ```

-if its not obvious, both ipv4 and ipv6 are supported, as are cidr ranges. please submit PRs if willing to help improve upon my very beginner rust code.
+if its not obvious, both ipv4 and ipv6 are supported, as are cidr ranges. please submit PRs if willing to help improve upon my awfully beginner rust code.

+suggestions for improvements:

+* retry upload on network error/failure
+* pushing entries to an already created ACL
+* providing an ACL to use opposed to creating a new one
+* deleting or overwriting existing ACL
+* allowing the user to provide a name for the ACL to be created
+* moving away from in-line configuration vars to user-provided arguments